daytonaio/content/guides/20250126_sapat_guide.md

 ## TL;DR

+- Prerequisites
-- What is Whisper AI?
+- Whisper Model: What is it, key features, and it use cases
-- Key Features of Whisper
-- Use Cases for Whisper AI
-- Introducing Sapat: A Tool for Whisper-Powered Transcription
+- Introducing Sapat: A Whisper-Powered transcription CLI tool
-- How to Set Up Sapat with Whisper
+- How to Set Up Sapat
 - Transcribing Audio and Video Files with Sapat
 - Tips for Maximizing Whisper's Potential with Sapat
+- Common issues and Troubleshootings
 - Conclusion
 - References

+## Prerequisites

+Before using Sapat, ensure you have:
+1. **Daytona**: Install Daytona from [daytona.io](https://daytona.io).
+2. **API Access**: Obtain an API key for a Whisper-powered service (e.g., OpenAI, Groq, or Azure OpenAI).

-## What is Whisper AI?
+## What is Whisper?

 Whisper is an open-source automatic speech recognition (ASR) model developed by OpenAI.
 It is trained on a massive dataset of multilingual and multitask supervised data, making it one of the most robust and versatile transcription tools available today.
 Whisper can handle a wide range of audio inputs, from clear studio recordings to noisy, real-world environments.